sarajose/Twitter_Chatbot/README.md

 # Twitter_Chatbot
-Chat bot that answers simple questions trained with a database of tweets
+Retrieval based chatbot that mimics a the apple helpdesk.
+The chat bot answers simple questions when a question is input.
+It is trained with a database of tweets from AppleSupport twitter account.

 The used data has been obtained from The Customer Support on Twitter database. https://www.kaggle.com/thoughtvector/customer-support-on-twitter